apalarcon/alarconpy/README.md

 - Metpy: It is a modern meteorological open-source toolkit for Python.
 It is a maintained project of Unidata  to serve the academic meteorological community.
 MetPy consists of three major areas of functionality: Plots, Calculations and File Input/Output (https://unidata.github.io/MetPy/latest/index.html)

--Cartopy: It is a Python package designed for geospatial data processing in order to produce maps and other geospatial data analyses.
+- Cartopy: It is a Python package designed for geospatial data processing in order to produce maps and other geospatial data analyses.
 It makes use of the powerful PROJ.4, NumPy and Shapely libraries and includes a programmatic interface built on top of Matplotlib for the creation of publication quality maps.

 - Scipy: It is one of the core packages that make up the SciPy stack.
 It provides many user-friendly and efficient numerical routines, such as routines for numerical integration, interpolation, optimization, linear algebra, and statistics.